Catherine (video game): Plot

-Vincent Brooks is unwilling to commit to marrying his longtime girlfriend Katherine.
-One night at the Stray Sheep Bar, a drunken Vincent meets an enigmatic young woman named Catherine; they have a one-night stand which turns into an affair.
+Vincent Brooks is disillusioned due to his unwillingness to commit to marrying his longtime girlfriend, Katherine McBride.
+One night at the Stray Sheep Bar, a despondent, drunken Vincent meets an enigmatic young woman named Catherine; they have a one-night stand which turns into an affair.
 Simultaneously, Vincent begins experiencing surreal nightmares where he and other men must ascend a tower while outrunning terrifying demons; if they fail in the dream, they die in real life.
-The stress of his double life and the growing intensity of his nightmares eventually compel Vincent to end the affair with Catherine.
-In a violent confrontation between Vincent, Catherine, and Katherine, Catherine is seemingly killed; however, the incident is revealed to have occurred in the nightmare, from which Vincent and Katherine escape.
-The next day, Katherine — who retains no memory of the nightmare, but guessed his infidelity — breaks off their relationship.
+Struggling with the stress of his double life and his delusional paranoia, which are intensified by his worsening nightmares, Vincent begins to lose his grip on reality and is eventually compelled to end the affair with Catherine.
+In a violent argument between Vincent, Catherine, and Katherine, who break out over having an affair with each other, Catherine is seemingly killed; however, the incident is revealed to have occurred in a nightmare from which Vincent and Katherine escape.
+The next day, Katherine — who retains no memory of the nightmare but grows furious after she guessed his infidelity — breaks off their relationship, refusing to believe that Vincent was unfaithful.

-Vincent realizes he is the only person aware of Catherine's existence, and that all of her messages have vanished from his phone.
-Vincent confronts Mutton, the proprietor of the Stray Sheep who is the only other person he has witnessed Catherine speaking to.
-He learns that Mutton is Dumuzid the Shepherd, and that Catherine is a succubus who aided Mutton in his game to kill men who would not commit to marriage and family.
-Vincent enters the nightmare world one last time, on the condition that he and the other men will be freed if he reaches the top of the tower.
-Vincent is victorious and defeats Dumuzid, who is revealed to be an associate of Astaroth.
+Vincent realizes he is the only person aware of Catherine's existence, and all her messages have vanished from his phone.
+Vincent confronts Mutton, the proprietor of the Stray Sheep; the only other person he has witnessed Catherine speaking to.
+He learns that Mutton is the Mesopotamian deity Dumuzid the Shepherd and that Catherine is a succubus who aided Mutton in his game to kill men who would not commit to marriage and family on the basis that the population growth for humanity is less than optimal.
+Vincent enters the nightmare world one last time on the condition that he and the other men will be freed if he reaches the top of the tower.
+Vincent is victorious and defeats Dumuzid, who is revealed to be an associate of Astaroth (Junko Minagawa/Yuri Lowenthal).

 In Full Body, Rin moves in next door to Vincent after taking a job at the Stray Sheep playing piano.
 Vincent and Rin grow close, with Rin comforting him in his nightmares by playing the piano.
-During one meeting, Vincent accidentally discovers that Rin is a cross-dressing man, which causes a rift between them following Vincent's shocked reaction.
+During one meeting, Vincent accidentally discovers that Rin is a transgender woman, which causes a rift between them following Vincent's shocked reaction.
 If Vincent chooses to reconnect, Rin appears in Vincent's nightmare and is captured by Mutton.
 Vincent rescues Rin by defeating Astaroth.
 Alternate endings for Katherine and Catherine are unlocked if Vincent sends them a recording of Rin's piano music.

 From here, there are several possible endings, depending on the player's actions throughout the game: